Bassyouni/CardAppearance/README.md

 This is a magic app that can be used by both magicians and amateurs

+## Performance

+* [This video](https://youtu.be/rz8szPV5Mio) will show you one presentation that might be used for this magic Appearance

 ## Built With

 * [RxSwift](https://github.com/ReactiveX/RxSwift) - ReactiveX for Swift